jonkalev/oldblog/_posts/2019-12-27-Beartracks.md

 </figure>

   A question I got from a neighbor was "why don't you hire a mexican guy to to do all this".
 Of course he hires everything done by "mexicans" and drives a fancy truck while complaining about the price of cattle and all the payments he has to make.
-Im pretty apolitical - they are unoformly corrupt and inefficiant regardless of party IMO.
-But this guy has TRump stcikers frotn and rear.
-So I ask hows the wall going, he goes on and one about the prigress then I play dumb and ask "wont that stop the mexicans that do fencing"?
+I'm pretty apolitical - they are uniformly corrupt and inefficient regardless of party IMO.
+But this guy has Trump stickers front and rear.
+He quit wearing a cowboy hat for a MAGA ballcap.
+So I ask ( playing naive) hows the wall going, he then goes on and one about the progress then I play really dumb and ask "wont that stop the mexicans that do fencing"?
 He says "oh no Trump will make sure we have enough illegals."
+I ask him what is the advantage to having a wall and he says keep them damn ilelgals out they are overrunnign the country".
+I look around and wonder aloud where are they all hiding.
+Of at your place I forgot doing fencing and doing ranch work.
+He then has to hurry to the bank before it closes his payment on his truck will be late.
+I ask if hes got enough fuel to get to to town.
+He scowls and drives off.
 You get the picture.

   For ranching in this environment you have all the right conditions to be a low-cost producer.
 But your mindset has to be right, paying others to do work you can do yourself does'nt fit that model.